openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## IETF SD-JWT VC

-This section defines how credentials complying with [@!I-D.ietf-oauth-sd-jwt-vc] can be presented to the Verifier using this specification.
+This section defines how Credentials complying with [@!I-D.ietf-oauth-sd-jwt-vc] can be presented to the Verifier using this specification.

 ### Format Identifier